hershcode/pro_book/README.md

 # pro_book
-This repo contains all of my work the Pricing and Revenue Optimization book by Robert Phillips.
+This repo contains all of my work from the Pricing and Revenue Optimization 2nd edition book by Robert Phillips.